ivancduran/ivancduran.github.io/README.md

 V 0.5
 ======
-- New rezise Js addons
+- New resize Js addons
 - New backgrounds
 - Fix menu bar in mobiles